 - the goals and intent of transit oriented development in the city; - provides an alternative "master plan" approach by consolidating multiple properties to create a predictable, market responsive development for the area; - fits the adjoining context by providing appropriate transitions; - provides public benefits such as usable civic and open spaces, livable streets, structured and shared parking, and linkages to transit; and, - does not hinder future opportunities for higher intensity transit oriented development.

-CITY COUNCIL: Following a recommendation from the Planning and Zoning Commission, a public hearing for this item will be held by the City Council at the January 22, 2018, meeting.
+PLANNING AND ZONING COMMISSION: The Planning and Zoning Commission conducted a public hearing and considered this item at the January 4, 2018, meeting and voted 6-0-1 to recommend approval.

 RECOMMENDATION: